-Most complex organs in the human body require a branched vascular system to function properly.
-In the penis, this system is especially important.
-For an erection, blood must fill the cavernous bodies and be retained, providing rigidity.
+Most complex organs in the human body require a comprehensive vascular system for proper functioning.
+This system is especially important in the penis.
+For an erection, blood must fill the corpora cavernosa and be retained, ensuring rigidity.

 The team created a hydrogel model consisting of the corpora cavernosa, corpus spongiosum, and tunica albuginea.
-This allowed them to study key aspects of the penis and its vascular system without experimenting on humans or animals.
-The model was developed to study erectile dysfunction and Peyronie's disease, in which scar tissue causes painful erections and curvature.
-It reproduces the filling of the corpora cavernosa with blood, which helps to understand the mechanisms of these diseases.
+This allowed them to study key aspects of penile function and its vascular system without experimenting on humans or animals.
+The model was developed for research into erectile dysfunction and Peyronie's disease, in which scar tissue causes painful erections and curvature.
+It simulates the filling of the corpora cavernosa with blood, helping to understand the mechanisms of these diseases.

-To test how the model worked, the researchers created an improved version by adding endothelial cells, which line blood vessels.
-They implanted this artificial tissue into rabbits and pigs with vascular defects in the penis.
+To test the model's performance, the researchers created an improved version, adding endothelial cells, which line blood vessels.
+This artificial tissue was implanted in rabbits and pigs with vascular defects of the penis.

 After a few weeks, the animals regained erectile function and reproduced without problems.